 Madeintyo—Made in Tokyo, real name Malcolm Jamaal Davis—isn’t necessarily a Renaissance man or alternative.
 But his smooth, Japan-tinged style is unique and makes bangers out of simple feelings and melodies that everyone can rock with.

 Madeintyo is a global citizen.
-In a world where many of us inherently are but fail to acknowledge or appreciate it, Madeintyo’s worldliness is dope as fuck.
-Even goofy lines like, “I think that bitch from Canada, I think she from the 6,” from his newly-platinum certified single ‘Uber Everywhere’ captures the chill worldly wave he’s on.
+In a world where many of us inherently are but fail to acknowledge or appreciate it, Madeintyo’s worldliness is the future.
+Even goofy lines like, “I think that bitch from Canada, I think she from the 6,” from his newly-platinum certified single “Uber Everywhere” captures the chill global wave he’s on.

 His flow sounds effortless.
 He raps the kind of shit that makes you feel like you could just jump on the mic and do it too, but then you realize it wouldn’t sound as good.
 Madeintyo and K Swisha, his Day-1 behind the beats, are too fluid together.
-His shit is tough, but not unnecessarily violent or explicit like a lotta niggas.
-The misogyny is turned way down relative to most rappers, and his shit-talk talks tends to be some smooth shit like, “I wonder why these niggas rap,” (‘I Want’) or, “Yo shit don’t jam like me, like me,” (‘Gucci Polo’).
+His bars are tough, but not unnecessarily violent or explicit like a lotta rappers.
+The misogyny is turned way down, and his shit-talk talks comes in simple, smooth assertions like, “I wonder why these niggas rap,” (“I Want”) or, “Yo shit don’t jam like me, like me,” (“Gucci Polo”).

 The hypermasculinity and exaggerated boasts are replaced by simple, confident, and much more believable statements about how he’s living.
 This usually happens in the form of extremely catchy lines found in his choruses that you can’t help but utter throughout your day:

 - “Bling, blaow, ooh, chains on Skateboard P!”